 In short, I did my best to combat laws that seemed to me to be contrary to my conception of personal liberty.
 Having known times when there were not enough restrictions (I’ve never been ‘opposed to all forms of censorship’), I’ve been insidiously plunged into a period where there is too much prohibition (I still don’t understand, for example, what justifies the prohibition of expressing ‘Islamophobic’ opinions).

 In Submission, morbid irony (Courteau 84) and cynicism are used to unsettle the reader, spur resistance, counteract interpretation, and elicit awareness of incongruities.
 However, the most prominent structural device that prevents the reader from identifying a fixed satirical target in the novel is the narrative voice of François.
 As Douglas Morrey remarked, “the ironic treatment of Houellebecq’s narrator means that many of the apparent ideological positions voiced in the novel should be regarded with considerable caution” (Morrey 350).
 The reliability of the narrator is constantly brought into question, casting doubt on his propositions and undermining the stances he takes, since it is difficult to decipher the narrative distance between the implied author and the narrator, or the true disposition of the implied author against which that of the narrator can be evaluated.
 The unreliable François clearly violates many of today’s widely accepted cultural norms and values.
 He has transient sexual relationships with his female students, which generally last no longer than the academic year (with the exception of Myriam, to whom he grows attached).
 This flagrant, self-avowed abuse of power is either an “unwitting self-exposure or unintentional betrayal of personal shortcomings” (Nünning 100), or an intentional provocation posed by engaging in unequivocally problematic conduct.
 By rendering François as ethically dubious, Houellebecq undermines his narrator’s reliability.
 In parallel, the credibility of French society is compromised by its readiness to abandon its liberal values and to sacrifice women’s rights in exchange for civil peace and prosperity.
-Furthermore, it will be revealed that, in any event, this same liberal elite never did live up to its proclaimed respect for women .
+Furthermore, it will be revealed that, in any event, this same liberal elite never did live up to its self-proclaimed respect for women .

-Hence, as a satirical depiction of contemporary France, Submission intends to dismantle, unmask, and disturb (Scurati 170-71; Almeida; Blanchard), and the discrepancy between the events and the narrator creates an unstable form of tension between certainty and indeterminacy, making it difficult to pinpoint the target of this social critique.
+Hence, as a satirical depiction of contemporary France, Submission intends to dismantle, unmask, and disturb (Scurati 170–71; Almeida; Blanchard), and the discrepancy between the events and the narrator creates an unstable form of tension between certainty and indeterminacy, making it difficult to pinpoint the target of this social critique.
 Nevertheless, if we shift our attention to the narrator in his capacity as a member of the academic community, the satire manifestly becomes focused, fixed, and stable.
 Academia is the unambiguous object of ridicule, the very social phenomenon the reader is being warned against.
 If satire offers a critique of specific human behavior by portraying it as ridiculous, then, in this sense, the university is not an incidental setting but the object of an attack.
 The vices and whims characteristic of academic life are exposed, and the reader is shown how depravity mixes with intellect in the minds of academics and in their dealings with larger social issues.